turingschool/front-end-curriculum/projects/foto-finder-final.md

 - As a user types in the search box, the list of photos should filter in real time to only display photos whose title or caption include the user's text.
 The page _should not_ reload.
 - Clearing the search box should restore all the photos to the list.
   - Do not need to persist changes in between sessions.

+#### Editing a Photo
+- When a user clicks the title or caption of a photo in the list, that text should become an editable text field, pre-populated with the existing photo title or caption.
+- The user should be able to "commit" their changes by pressing "Enter/Return" or by clicking outside of the text field.
+  - This change should be saved in localStorage using the `updatePhoto` method defined in the `Photo` class.
+  - *Bonus: If the user clicks on the image, the user should be able to update the photo using the `updatePhoto` method.*

+#### Improve User Experience
+- If the user does not have text in the Title **or** Caption input elements, **or** they have not selected a photo from the `photos` directory, then the "Add to Album" button should be disabled.

+- If there are no photos in the album yet, then there should be an indication to the user to add photos, displayed in the empty photo section.

+- The file selector should only allow image file types

+### Phase 4

 #### Recent Photos